ayushupneja/CodeWithFriends/README.md

 # Sprint 1
 * ~~Handle compilation errors and return the relevant error message to user~~ Format compilation errors more readably
-* Create and implement framework for friend system.
-Once we get this done we can begin working on creating 'rooms' aka websocket connections between users who are friends
+* ~~Create and implement framework for friend system.
+Once we get this done we can begin working on creating 'rooms' aka websocket connections between users who are friends~~
 * Create websocket connection between users so that document can be modified in real time between users

 # Todo list for the future... maybe in sprint 2
+* Add game modes: code golf, race, and time complexity
 * Add approval functionality to user submitted problems so that admin has to approve it
 * Improve the user submitted code i.e. require test cases, detailed description, skeleton, etc.
 * Improve logout feature to automatically log out after X time or when the window/browser is closed